-All science students follow a program developed around the four content strands of the Australian Curriculum: Earth and Space Science, Chemical Science, Biological Science and Physical Science as well as the process strands Science as a Human Endeavour and Science Inquiry Skills.
+Science courses at Thornlie Senior High School are designed and developed around the four content strands of the Australian Curriculum: Biological Science, Chemical Science, Earth and Space Science and Physical Science.
+All within the context of the three process strands Science Understanding, Science as a Human Endeavour and Science Inquiry Skills.
+These courses are designed to facilitate a smooth transition into upper school courses.